openstack/monasca-agent/README.md

 Although metric names in the Monasca API can be any string the Monasca Agent uses several naming conventions as follows:

 * All lowercase characters.
 * '.' is used to hierarchially group.
-This is done for compabilty with Graphite as Graphite assumes a '.' as a delimiter.
+This is done for compatabilty with Graphite as Graphite assumes a '.' as a delimiter.
-* '_' is used to separate words in long names that are not meant to be hierarchial.
+* '_' is used to separate words in long names that are not meant to be hierarchal.

-### Dimensions
+### System Dimensions
 Dimensions are a dictionary of (key, value) pairs that can be used to describe metrics.
-Dimensions are supplied to the API by Agent.
+Dimensions are supplied to the API by the Agent.

 This section documents some of the common naming conventions for dimensions that should observed by the monitoring agents/checks to improve consistency and make it easier to create alarms and perform queries.